-If chickens pant, hold their wings up or appear limp, they are experiencing heat-related stress.
-If they don’t cool down they may suffer from too much stress, stop laying eggs, and can even die from overheating.
+If chickens pant, hold their wings up, or appear limp, they are experiencing heat-related stress.
+If they don’t cool down they may suffer from too much stress, stop laying eggs, and in extreme cases they can even die from overheating.

 So let’s look at ways to cool down your chicken flock in the heat of summer!

 How to Keep Chickens Cool in the Summer Heat